complexity-science-hub/llm-in-a-box-template/README.md

 You may want to customize a productiion grade deployment for SSL handling and SSO.
 But we hope this gives you a good starting point.

+See the [QUICKSTART.md](./docs/QUICKSTART.md) for an in-depth quick start guide.

 ### Prerequisites